BrentCrystal/BrentCrystal/README.md

 My passion is learning computer science and collaborating with people to streamline repetitive tasks and optimize business processes.

 ## Skills and Experience
-* 💻 C#, SQL, SSRS, Power Query, Power Pivot
+* 💻 C#, SQL, SSRS, EPICOR ERP, Power BI

 ## Examples of Work
 <a href="https://github.com/BrentCrystal/PerformanceEvaluationDemo.git">